jarvisteach/appJar/docs/mkdocs/docs/pythonEvents.md

 ##Repeating Events
 Sometimes, you want events to keep happening in the background.
-GUIs aren't so great at this - if you have a loop in your prgram, the GUI will *hang* (stop working until the loop finishes).
+GUIs aren't so great at this - if you have a loop in your program, the GUI will *hang* (stop working until the loop finishes).
 Luckily, we have a solution,,,

 * `.registerEvent(function)`